 There were around 13 talks in total, with topics including the energy policies of different South American countries, the government efforts to promote projects involving fossil fuels and renewable energy sources, and potential opportunities of new industrial developments for the continent.
 Four of our interpreters worked to adapt the speeches of high level executives, investors, officials and experts, tackling the challenging technical terminology, from English to Spanish and vice versa.

 The highest possible government authority from the sector in Argentina, the Energy Minister Javier Iguacel, explained how the country meets the increasing demand for energy and the undertaking of new initiatives.
 As expected, there were numerous panels that focused on issues in Argentina.
 These looked at the progress of the ‘Vaca Muerta’ scheme, the oil field which is often discussed in the news .
-He drew attention to the questionable capacity of Argentina’s electricity system and analysed in great depth the opportunities for the gas market.
+He drew attention to the questionable capacity of Argentina’s electricity system and analysed the opportunities for the gas market in great depth.

-In keeping up with the times, a part of South America Energy Week that caught a lot of people’s attention was a series of panels dedicated to clean energy.
+South America Energy Week handled pertinent issues that proved that it had kept up with the times, by holding a series of panels dedicated to clean energy that caught a lot of people’s attention.
 Businessmen from BlackRock, Hogan Lovells LLP, IFC, Eira Capital and Solarif Financial discussed the most successful strategies that were both commercially and environmentally beneficial for their companies.
 Colombia and Chile were also given the opportunity to share their past experiences and plans for the future with regard to renewable energy sources.

 Offering the complete interpretation experience